If, as a parent of a pupil attending Newby Primary, you require a paper copy of the information on this website, we shall provide this free of charge.

 Safety in School

-Pupils say that they feel exceptionally safe in school. ~ Ofsted 2013
+Pupils say that they feel exceptionally safe in school. ~ Pupil voice interview April 2017

 The school takes its responsibility for Health and Safety very seriously and has made the buildings and grounds a safe and secure environment for your child.
-All doors leading into school are open only for the minimum of time each day and when locked are fitted with push pads for ease of use in case of emergency.
+All doors leading into school are open only for the minimum of time each day.
 Children are reminded that they must not under any circumstances open any doors to anyone.
 When the children are outside at break times we make sure that there are several staff on duty to oversee this.
 In addition, there is always a first aider on duty.

 Regular checks are made to ensure that the school complies with Health and Safety Regulations and high standards are maintained.

-Parents with worries about their child’s progress should contact the class teacher in the first instance who will arrange a meeting with Philip Jones if extra advice and support is required.
+Parents with worries about their child’s progress should contact the class teacher in the first instance who will arrange a meeting with Andrew Ramsden if extra advice and support is required.
 Interpreters will always be provided where necessary.